 Editor's Note: It is FFS if discovery integrated into PC5 unicast link establishment procedure is supported.

-- For UE-to-UE Relay selection, the Source UE performs the UE-to-UE Relay selection for both Model A and Model B discovery.Editor's Note: It is FFS if Target UE can also perform the UE-to-UE Relay selection for Model B discovery.
+- For UE-to-UE Relay selection, the Source UE performs the UE-to-UE Relay selection for both Model A and Model B discovery.

+- For service authorization and policy/parameter provisioning for UE-to-UE Relay operation, the PCF based service authorization and provisioning as defined in TS 23.304 [3] is used as basis for normative work.

+- The policy/parameters per ProSe service includes Relay Service Code(s) and UE-to-UE Relay Layer indicator(s); a UE-to-UE Relay Layer Indicator per RSC that indicates whether the RSC is offering 5G ProSe Layer-2 or Layer-3 UE-to-UE Relay service.

+Editor's Note: It is FFS if Target UE can also perform the UE-to-UE Relay selection for Model B discovery.

 - For UE-to-UE Relay reselection, the negotiated UE-to-UE Relay reselection between Source UE and Target UE and the UE-to-UE Relay selection procedure can be used under different conditions.